 The Pressure Equipment Directive 2014/68/EU (PED) is a single market directive similar to Directive 2014/34/EU.
-Relatively few items of pressure equipment have their own source of ignition.
 There are a small number of examples of safety accessories which may be autonomous protective systems or, possibly, equipment.
-Flame arresters have been judged to be pressure accessories in the sense of the
+Flame arresters have been judged to be also pressure accessories in the sense of the PED if they are intended to be used with a pressure > 0,5 bar.

-PED.
 There are no additional requirements for the flame arrester element under the PED.
-PED specifically excludes from its own scope equipment classified no higher than Category I under Article 13 of PED but inside the scope of ATEX.
+PED specifically excludes from its own scope equipment classified no higher than Category I under Article 13 of PED; such kind of product may be inside the scope of ATEX.

 The Pressure Equipment Directive deals only with the pressure hazard and does not consider the prevention of and protection against explosions/inflammations, which are not triggered by pressure.
-In most cases it is presumed that PED equipment does not have an own ignition source when it is properly installed according to the instructions of the manufacturer (including information about maintenance and repair of the connecting devices, e.g. valves, flanges).
+It is presumed that PED equipment does not have an own ignition; its safety accessories source when used in an explosive atmosphere must comply with the ATEX directive.
+If such kind of equipment is fully certified in accordance with the directive 2014/34/EU it must be properly installed according to the instructions of the manufacturer (including information about maintenance and repair of the connecting devices, e.g. valves, flanges).
 If PED equipment shows hot surfaces occurring during operation caused by the temperature of its content solely, it is not applicable to consider this equipment under the ATEX Directive 2014/34/EU.
 Risk assessment related to hot surfaces and electrostatic charges, among other possible risks, shall be undertaken by the end user to ensure that any explosive atmosphere is not ignited.